Can You Hear Me Now?

 An Evolving Series of Feminist Works

-“Can You Hear Me Now?" is an evolving new body of work that includes drawings, paintings, fiber arts, and videos all one a single theme.
-The works examine American women’s struggle to have their voices heard, and uncover the societal barriers that prevent women from achieving their full potential.
+“Can You Hear Me Now?" is an evolving body of work that includes drawings, paintings, fiber arts, and videos that examine American women’s struggle to have their voices heard and the societal barriers that prevent women from achieving their full potential.

-Each of the artworks in this series employs some form of disrupted realism, and frequently feature figures or faces in impossible or unreal settings.
-This allows a viewer a more personal way to connect with the art and narrative, without spelling out the specifics too clearly.
-Viewers flesh out the deeper meanings from their personal life experiences.
+The artworks in this series employ a disrupted realism, with figures or faces in impossible or unreal settings.
+I hope viewers can flesh out the narratives and find deeper meanings through their personal life experiences.

 Life Sentence